daos-stack/daos/NewDocs/DAOS Docker.md

 This article shows how to get started using Distributed Asynchronous Object Storage (DAOS) containers by taking you through the steps to build, configure and run the DAOS service in a Docker container.

-All commands shown here are on a two-socket Cascade Lake server running Ubuntu 20.0.4LTE.
+All commands shown here are on a two-socket Cascade Lake server running a new install of Ubuntu 20.0.4LTE.
 To perform the steps below, you will need a minimum of 5GB of DRAM and 16GB of disk space.
 On Mac, please make sure that the Docker settings under "Preferences/{Disk, Memory}" are configured accordingly.

 ## What is DAOS
 The Distributed Asynchronous Object Storage (DAOS) is an open-source object store that leverages Non Volatile Memory (NVM), such as Storage Class Memory (SCM) and NVM Express (NVMe).
 The storage process uses a key-value storage interface on top of NVM hardware.